 NO open flames, NO sparks and NO smoking.
+NO contact with strong oxidizing agents.
 Closed system, ventilation, explosion-proof electrical equipment and lighting.
 Prevent build-up of electrostatic charges (e.g., by grounding).
 Do NOT use compressed air for filling, discharging, or handling.
 Use non-sparking handtools.